-- d.
+- 3. On October 29, 2010, the Company announced that the Board of Directors appointed an Interim Chief Executive Officer.
+On November 19, 2010, the Company filed a Form 6-K announcing the departures of certain officers of the Company.
+The Company also announced the appointment of an Interim Chief Financial Officer. - d.
 On March 7, 2011, the Company was sued by The Blackstone Group L.P. ("Blackstone") in the Supreme Court of the State of New York, County of New York.
 The lawsuit alleges breach of contract relating to fees under an agreement whereby Blackstone would provide certain financial advisory services to the Company.
-Blackstone seeks approximately \$6,300 in fees and expenses.
+Blackstone seeks approximately \$6,300 million in fees and expenses.
 The proceedings are in the very early stages and the Company denies liability in the matter. - e.
 On April 28, 2011, the Company filed a lawsuit against Suven Life Sciences Ltd. ("Suven") in the United States District Court for New Jersey for infringement of its United States Patent No. 7,560,445 covering its Ovide® (malathion) Lotion, 0.5%.
 The suit alleges that Suven's abbreviated new drug application seeking approval from the U.S. Food and Drug Administration to sell its own malathion lotion infringes Taro's patent. - f.
 On April 29, 2011, the Board ratified a collective bargaining agreement dated as of April 6, 2011 (the "Agreement") among Taro, the Histadrut Trade Union and Taro's Employees Committee on behalf of Taro's Israeli employees.
 The Agreement has a term of five years and automatically renews for two-year periods unless notice is provided by either side prior to the end of a term.
 The Agreement memorializes current employee-employer relations practices of Taro as well as additional rights relating to job security, compensation and other benefits.
 Additionally, the Agreement, inter alia, provides for a one-time payment of \$1,500 (payable in NIS) to be divided among Taro's Israeli employees as of the date of the Agreement.
 This amount has been accrued as of December 31, 2010. - g.
-In 2008, the Company entered into severance agreements tied to change in control, with certain executives whereby each executive would receive salary and benefits for a period of time if terminated after a change in control.
-In November 2010 and April 2011, the Company terminated employment of certain of these executives.
+Stock options: